The Ten Commandments Bible list — What are the Ten Commandments?

 Printable versions of the Ten Commandments

-Select one of the following for a printable version of the Ten Commandments.
+Select one of the following for a printable version of the Ten Commandments from the King James Version Bible.
 These documents are designed to be printed as a full A4 size printout that you can frame or just hang as a poster somewhere.
 Printing these posters on glossy white paper gives a very professional finish.
 The last two can be used as post cards.

 Comparison of both readings of the Ten Commandments

 Below is a comparison of both readings of the Ten Commandments.
 The first as personally spoken and written by the finger of God and is found in Exodus 20:2-17 and the second which was written down and spoken by Moses and is found in Deuteronomy 5:6-21.
 Deuteronomy literally means “second law,” and is the last of the five books (the Pentateuch or Torah).
 Both books are given from the King James Bible in modern English.

 The Jews call these first five books “Torah” which means “teaching,” “instruction,” or “law”.
 It is also called the Law of Moses (Torat Moshe).
 Torah however, can mean different things in different contexts.
 Torah primarily refers to the first section of the Tanakh which is an acronym that identifies the Hebrew Bible and is based on the initial Hebrew letters of each of the text's three parts.
 The first five books of the Tanakh or books of Moses are Genesis, Exodus, Leviticus, Numbers and Deuteronomy.
 The word Torah can also be used to refer to the entire Jewish bible which to non-Jews is called the Old Testament.
 To the Jews there is no Old Testament.
 The books that Christians call the New Testament are not part of Jewish scripture, so what Christians call the Old Testament is known to the Jews as Written Torah or the Tanakh.